Bell-Apps/Regressor/README.md

   - The application under test: Regressor is really effective when loading a page and screenshotting.
 You start to lose that benefit when you perform complicated setup journeys such as going through a checkout.
 Although possible with `onReadyScript` this should only be used for cases such as closing a cookie message.
   - The selenium grid: We recommend using the container versions of selenium available from dockerhub.
 This ensures repeatable consistent state across test runs.

+## Limitations

+As of yet Regressor does not support switching contexts to iFrames

 ## Running All Regressor Tests

 Regressor comes packaged up with a comprehensive set of tests adhering to the test pyramid to give a high level of confidence that the application is working as expected.